Things to Know Before Moving to Washington DC

 Now that you know how much you’ll be spending, you are probably wondering how much you can expect to make each month.
 Luckily, the average income is higher than the US average.
 According to US News, Washingtonians make around $70,000, as opposed to the average American who makes just over $50,000.
 The unemployment rate has been steadily falling for the past decade.

 All work and no play makes Jack a dull boy.
 So what are the things to do in Washington DC?
 Pretty much anything!
-With a population of over half a million people, the community has something to offer to everyone.
+With a population of over half a million people, the town has something to offer to everyone.
 It is one of those cities where the possibilities are endless and no matter if you are relocating during the holidays or any other time of the year, there will always be something fun to do.

 Do You Like to Walk?
 Because You May Have To

 This is one of the most walkable communities in the nation.
-This means that you can get pretty much anywhere on foot or biking.
+This means that you can get pretty much anywhere on foot or biking if you live here.
 On top of that, pretty much every household here is located within a 10-minute walk from a park.
 This town is a dream come true for all those who enjoy outdoor activities and think about relocating to the suburbs.